-Also, San Diego is one of the best places to go for a drink with a view since it has some of the best rooftop bars.
-I wrote a post about the best rooftop bars in San Diego, read it here!
+Also, San Diego is one of the best places to go for a drink with a view, I wrote a post about the best rooftop bars in San Diego.

 It’s a fantastic city to visit.
 First of all, the city is located in the sun-drenched state of California and enjoys a pleasant year-round climate.
 The city has a peaceful and welcoming atmosphere.
 It has plenty to offer everyone, whether they enjoy outdoor activities, cultural events, or simply having fun.
 This city has many intriguing locations to explore, as well as some hidden gems worth discovering.

-With that being said, here are the Ten Best Things when visiting beautiful San Diego:
+With that being said, here are the ten best things to do when visiting beautiful San Diego: